9 Top-Rated Attractions & Things to Do in Sognefjord

 We may earn a commission from affiliate links ()

 The Sognefjord is the largest of Norway's numerous fjords and is also the third largest in the world.
-Extending inland for 204 kilometers from Sygnefest to its easternmost point, Skjolden, this spectacular 4.8-kilometer-wide, 6905-meter-deep fjord is only a three-hour drive from Bergenn (five hours from Oslo).
+Extending inland for 204 kilometers from Sygnefest to its easternmost point, Skjolden, this spectacular 4.8-kilometer-wide, 6905-meter-deep fjord is only a three-hour drive from the city of Bergen (five hours from Oslo).

-At its eastern end, the fjord splits into a number of narrow arms enclosed by steep rock walls rising to heights of over 1,676 meters, and here and there along the shores, quaint fishing and farming communities nestle at the base of the mountains.
+At its eastern end, the fjord splits into a number of narrow arms enclosed by steep rock walls rising to heights of over 1,676 meters.
+Here and there along the shores, quaint fishing and farming communities nestle at the base of the mountains.
 With its combination of coastal and continental climates, the inner reaches of the Sognefjord enjoy mild winters and warm summers.

 Despite its ruggedness, exploring the Sognefjord is easy and can be done by car, train, or boat, and even by bike.
 During the summer months, the ships of the Hurtigruten, Norway's superb coastal ferry service, sail frequently from Bergen to Årdalstangen at the east end of the fjord, calling on numerous ports along the way.